 Current Economic Conditions and Market Developments

 Luxury tourism is a major component of TCI’s economy, making up over 70% of TCI’s GDP.
 The domestic economy enjoys one of the fastest growth rates in the Caribbean.
-The TCI continue to experience heavy levels of foreign direct investment, primarily in five-star hotel, condominium resorts and managed luxury villa communities.
-Following the pandemic the demand for low density upscale-managed villa developments has grown exponentially.
+The TCI continues to experience heavy levels of foreign direct investment, primarily in five-star hotels, condominium resorts, and managed luxury villa communities.
+Following the pandemic, the demand for low-density upscale-managed villa developments has grown exponentially.

 2021 saw total sales of USD $751m ($290m in 2020), as reported by TC Sotheby’s International Realty, with USD $47m of reported sales in January 2022 alone, suggesting that the historic highs of 2021 will continue into 2022.

-Outside luxury villas, most activity was in the luxury condominium market and boosted by the opening of The Ritz-Carlton Turks and Caicos, in Grace Bay, Providenciales.
-Investment on the developer side is continuing and ground breaking is expected on another major resort in the main tourist neighbourhood of Grace Bay, Providenciales, which will be a large mixed-use venture with both hotel and condominium elements.
-In the meantime, gated villa developments continue to be announced across Providenciales and demand has become such that significant foreign investment is now commencing in North Caicos, ten miles away and previously largely undeveloped for tourism purposes.
+Outside luxury villas, most activities were in the luxury condominium market and boosted by the opening of The Ritz-Carlton Turks and Caicos, in Grace Bay, Providenciales.
+Investment on the developer side is continuing and groundbreaking is expected on another major resort in the main tourist neighborhood of Grace Bay, Providenciales, which will be a large mixed-use venture with hotel and condominium elements.
+In the meantime, gated villa developments continue to be announced across Providenciales.
+Demand has become such that significant foreign investment is now commencing in North Caicos, ten miles away and previously largely undeveloped for tourism purposes.

-In terms of financial services, TCI has an extensive regulatory scheme which governs most aspects of the TCI financial industry including banks, insurance companies, brokers, agents, company administration managers, trust companies, investment dealers, mutual funds administrators and money transmitters.
+In terms of financial services, TCI has an extensive regulatory scheme that governs most aspects of the TCI financial industry including banks, insurance companies, brokers, agents, company administration managers, trust companies, investment dealers, mutual funds administrators, and money transmitters.

 The TCI Financial Services Commission (FSC) is independent of the TCI government and its functions incorporate the supervision and regulation of licensees under the financial services regulatory ordinances and the monitoring of financial services business.